bjames/neverthenetwork/pages/linux_intro.md

 ## Defining the Linux CLI

-The Linux CLI consists of a POSIX compliant shell and a set of text-based utilities.
-The shell is generally the GNU Bourne-Again SHell (BASH), but may be a similar shell with more or less features.
-There are certain utilities you can expect to be available by default, but unfortunately the only standard for this is in the [Linux Standard Base](http://refspecs.linuxfoundation.org/LSB_4.1.0/LSB-Core-generic/LSB-Core-generic/command.html#CMDUTIL).
-The LSB contains a very small subset of the programs you'd find on a typical Linux installation.
+Since Linux can vary from distribution to distribution, I think it's important to define what I'm talking about when I say "the Linux CLI".
+The Linux CLI consists of a POSIX compliant shell[^3] and a set of text-based utilities.
+There are certain utilities you can expect to be available by default, but we don't really have a standard for this.
+The [Linux Standard Base](http://refspecs.linuxfoundation.org/LSB_4.1.0/LSB-Core-generic/LSB-Core-generic/command.html#CMDUTIL) contains a very small subset of the programs you'd find on a typical Linux installation.
 Unless otherwise noted, any programs or commands that I mention should be available by default on most Linux distributions, but I'd be hesitant to guarantee that they'll be available on all Linux distributions.

 ## Man Pages